This Sausage and Mushroom Risotto is made with dried porcini mushrooms, sausage, onion, rice, rosemary, broth, and saffron.

 How to make Sausage and Mushroom Risotto

-Add porcini mushroom in a small bowl and pour 2 cups hot water until filled up.
-Let the mushrooms soak for 10-15 minutes.
-Place a mesh strainer and a paper towel on top of a another bowl or mug.
-Pour the porcini mushrooms and liquid through the strainer/towel so the liquid filters and pours into the mug.
-Chop the porcini mushrooms and reserve the filtered liquid.
+Prepare the Porcini Mushrooms: Place the dried porcini mushrooms in a small bowl and cover with 2 cups of hot water.
+Let them soak for 10-15 minutes to rehydrate.
+Place a mesh strainer lined with a paper towel over another bowl or mug.
+Pour the mushrooms and their soaking liquid through the strainer to filter out any grit.
+Reserve the filtered liquid and chop the mushrooms.

-In a small bowl, add the pinch of saffron and ladle a cup of hot chicken broth.
-In a separate large deep saucepan over medium heat, add oil and wait for it to shimmer.
-Stir in the onion and cook until soft, about 5 minutes.
+Infuse the Saffron: In a small bowl, add the saffron and ladle in a cup of the hot chicken broth.
+Let it steep while you prepare the risotto.
+Cook the Sausage and Onions: In a large, deep saucepan over medium heat, add a drizzle of oil and heat until shimmering.
+Add the diced onion and cook until softened, about 5 minutes.

-Add the sausage and brown, breaking apart with a wooden spoon, for 7-9 minutes.
-Toss in the chopped porcini mushrooms and filtered mushroom liquid and bring to a simmer.
+Add the Lucanica sausage, breaking it apart with a wooden spoon, and cook until browned, about 7-9 minutes.
+Stir in the chopped porcini mushrooms and the reserved mushroom liquid.
+Add the bay leaves, crushed rosemary, red wine, salt, and pepper.
+Bring the mixture to a simmer.

 Hint: You do not need to use all of the chicken broth.
 Watch as the rice absorbs the liquid and taste until cooked through.